Oligo-Hyaluron: Der Superstoff der Anti-Aging-Profis

 Size makes the difference

-Let’s move on to number 2: low-molecular (or short-chain) hyaluronic acid.
-Only 50kD small, the molecule penetrates the skin - and stores moisture there.
-Not bad at all - because the tissue is now plumped up from the inside out and also already looks noticeably firmer.
-Now, if you take the hide-and-seek example again: the participant has been hiding in the closet or under the couch.
+So let's move on to second place: low-molecular-weight (or short-chain) hyaluronic acid.
+At only 50 kDa in size, this molecule penetrates the skin and stores moisture there.
+Not bad at all – because this plumps up the tissue from the inside out, making it look noticeably firmer.
+To use the hide-and-seek analogy again: the participant has hidden in the closet or under the couch.

-But now back to the winner: oligo hyaluronic acid.
-Here, the molecule size is just 5 top 3 kD - so it's very tiny compared to the other types.
-This form of the polysaccharide cannot be stopped, it makes it to the deepest layers of the skin.
-There it builds up reservoirs - areas full of hyaluronic acid, which are only slowly released towards the surface.
-This means that a truly lasting effect is achieved.
-And not only that: the oligo even ensures that the body's own hyaluronic acid production is improved again.
+Now back to the winner: oligo-hyaluronic acid.
+Its molecular size is a mere 5 kDa – tiny compared to other types.
+This form of polysaccharide is unstoppable, penetrating even the deepest layers of the skin.
+There, it builds up reservoirs – areas saturated with hyaluronic acid that are slowly released towards the surface.
+This results in a truly lasting effect.
+And not only that: oligo-hyaluronic acid even stimulates the body's own hyaluronic acid production.

-Finally - for those interested - some information about the discovery and origin of hyaluronic acid.
-Vegans may already be reassured: the products used today consist of fermented yeast and corn proteins.
-But when the physicians Karl Meyer and John Palmer discovered the miracle substance in 1934, they did so in the eye fluid of cattle.
-However, actual use did not begin until 8 years later - with the filing of a patent: hyaluronic acid was used in it as a protein substitute in baking.
-It would then take until 1981 for the sugar molecules to be used medicinally.
+Finally – for those interested – here's some information about the discovery and origin of hyaluronic acid.
+Vegans can rest assured: the products used today consist of fermented yeast and corn proteins.
+However, when physicians Karl Meyer and John Palmer discovered this remarkable substance in 1934, they did so in the eye fluid of cattle.
+But its actual use didn't begin until eight years later – with the filing of a patent: hyaluronic acid was used as a protein substitute in baking.
+It would then take until 1981 for these sugar molecules to be used for medical purposes.